spcourse/sp2/10 Complexity/sets/10 sets.md

 all stored elements to be hashable.
 However, they just store elements and do **not** contain a mapping between keys and values like a dictionary.
 Instead they support some other operations commonly performed with sets, like intersection.

-Lets take a look at some sets in practice
+Lets take a look at some sets in practice.

-## Screencapture

 Making a set can be done using the same curly braces as a dictionary